bansallab/mpx_landscape/README.md

 # The global landscape of smallpox vaccination history -- Data & Code

 This repository provides the data and source code for the following study: Juliana C. Taube, Eva C. Rest, James O. Lloyd-Smith, Shweta Bansal.
-"The global landscape of smallpox vaccination history: Implications for current and future orthopoxvirus susceptibility." https://doi.org/10.1101/2022.07.29.22278217
+"The global landscape of smallpox vaccination history and implications for current and future orthopoxvirus susceptibility: a modelling study."
+The Lancet Infectious Diseases. https://doi.org/10.1016/S1473-3099(22)00664-8

 ## How to use this resource
 To rerun the analysis and reproduce the figures, start by opening `mpx_landscape.Rproj`.
 You will need to download GADM shapefile data version 4.0 to reproduce the maps and US Census data to reproduce fine US estimates.
 From here, run the `make_figures.R` script to reproduce the main figures in the text and many of the supplementary figures.
 To reproduce Figure 3, run the `global_susceptibility_profiles.R` script.
 Brief descriptions of the other scripts can be found below.